nikhaldi/exception_notification-rake/README.md

 ## Installation

-If you're using Rails 4.2 or higher, including Rails 5 (or you're not using Rails at all), use the latest version of the gem:
+If you're using Rails 4.2, 5 or 6 (or you're not using Rails at all), use the latest version of the gem:

     gem 'exception_notification-rake', '~> 0.3.1'